- Original / Generic tool comparison

 When crimped properly, the strands remain individual even upon entering the insulation crimp, making the chances of strands breaking low.

-When soldering, there is a very high chance that the solder will wick up the wire, beyond the insulation crimp, making it very vulnerable to mechanical damage.
+When soldering, there is a very high chance that the solder will wick up the conductor, beyond the insulation crimp, making it very vulnerable to mechanical damage.
 In this situation, it only takes a small amount of movement to start snapping the strands at the invisible weak point.

 Soldering doesn’t have any disadvantage in electrical terms, only mechanical.
 That make this method non-viable for production use; except under very controlled conditions with connectors that are designed for soldering.
 This having been said, I would recommend soldering in scenarios where connectors are carrying significant current, and the manufacturer tool is unavailable (see below).